sylviemarie/Stalk-Eyed-Fly-Genomics/PAML.md

 The CODEML program in the PAML package was used to calculate the rate of ortholog evolution and detect signatures of selection.
 While this program is known to be complex, [Alvarez-Carretero et al. in 2023](https://academic.oup.com/mbe/article/40/4/msad041/7140562) does a great job explaining it in an easily comprehensible way.

 PAML detects selection by estimating the ratio of non-synonymous to synonymous mutations (i.e. 𝜔 = 𝑑𝑁⁄𝑑𝑆 ), which is an incredible simplistic, but powerful metric used across evolutionary biology.
-Within the CODEML program, there are three types of tests that can be run.
 This metric 𝜔, is a measure of the intensity and mode of natural selection acting on a protein-coding sequence.
+Within the CODEML program, there are three types of tests that can be run, but only 2/3 were used for this study.

 𝜔 = 𝑑𝑁⁄𝑑𝑆, so...
 - if 𝜔 = 1, then neutral evolution is occurring